Infinitesimal Zariski closures of positive representations: Introduction

 \begin{defi} Let $\gripe$ be a proper Gromov-hyperbolic space and $\G$ be a non-elementary discrete isometry group.
 A representation $\rho:\G\to\sf G$ is \emph{partially positive} if there exists a $\rho$-equivariant continuous map $\xi:\circulo\to\cal F$ such that for every pair $x\neq z$ in $\circulo,$ there exists $y\in \circulo$ such that $\big(\xi(x),\xi(y),\xi(z)\big)$ is a positive triple.\end{defi}

 It is implicit in the definition that distinct pairs of $\circulo$ are mapped to transverse flags.

+Recall from Knapp \cite[Chapter B.1]{knapp} that a finite dimensional real Lie algebra $\frak l$ is a semi-direct product $\l_{ss}\oplus_{\pi}\Rad \frak l,$ where $\l_{ss}$ is semi-simple and $\Rad \frak l$ is solvable.
 The second main result of this paper is the following.
-Recall that a non-solvable Lie algebra $\frak l$ is a semi-direct product $\l_{ss}\oplus_{\pi}\Rad \frak l,$ where $\l_{ss}$ is semi-simple and $\Rad \frak l$ is solvable\footnote{See Knapp \cite[Chapter B.1]{g2}.}, and that the Zariski closure of a non-solvable subgroup $\grupo<\sf G$ has non-solvable Lie algebra.